Ayms/node-Tor/README.md

 ## Peer review

-This project has been quickly scanned by [ROS](https://radicallyopensecurity.com/) experts, it is speechless to say that when you create an app using node-Tor inside browsers you must not do stupid things like injecting the content donwloaded via the anonymized circuits inside the page to fetch resources outside of them (and then deanonymize you), this is the very purpose of the proxyJS concept in the Convergence proposal
+This project has been quickly scanned by [ROS](https://radicallyopensecurity.com/) experts, it is useless to say that when you create an app using node-Tor inside browsers you must not do inept things like injecting the content donwloaded via the anonymized circuits inside the page to fetch resources outside of them (and then deanonymize you), this is the very purpose of the proxyJS concept in the Convergence proposal

 ## Related projects :